 When you find a new job and sit down to look at the benefits you may be surprised at the options that are available to you.
 It may seem overwhelming to consider all of the insurance that you can purchase.
 Do you really need all of the insurance or can you pass on some of the policies?
 Is it possible to be over insured?
 It is also important to check on your insurance to see if you qualify for better rates.
+Some insurance like home insurance or car insurance is a given> Learn about the other insurance options.

 Health insurance is something your should have.
 You run the risk of financial ruin without it.
 Even if you are relatively healthy, if you are involved in a serious accident or suddenly develop appendicitis, you may end up owing tens of thousands of dollars in medical bills before you are done.
 If your employer covers you, you should take advantage of that plan, if you are self-employed you may want to consider high deductible health insurance as a money saving option.